Skip to main content

 7913b04c-5457-4d18-828d-46e6395428abSports_Fan

-A table used to express the common demographic attributes of age and gender.
-They are not used for lookalike modeling.
+A dataset used to express the common demographic attributes of age and gender.
+They aren't used for lookalike modeling.

 • userIdString | non-null, unique